tomjoro/puma_jungle_rbenv_cap3/README.md

 etc.

 With this much awesomeness, you assume someone else has this working already.
 I found lots of different examples, but nothing with this exact stack that worked the way I expected it to.
 Plus I wanted to use the default scripts, as much as possible.
+Also, I deploy as "deploy" user and I don't give it any sudo rights!
+So I have to deploy thie manually.

 Here's how you use this setup:
 First read this about systemd scripts